What is E-Rate?

 All FCC Forms 471 must be filed during the application filing window for the relevant funding year.
 The filing window generally opens in mid-January and closes in mid-March in advance of the start of the funding year.
-For example, the FY2023 application filing window will likely open in January 2023.
-The FCC Form 471, the application form for discounts, may only be filed after the competitive bidding process has been completed and a service provider has been selected.
+For example, the FY 2023 application filing window opened in January 2023.
+The FCC Form 471, the application form for E-Rate support, may only be filed after the competitive bidding process has been completed and a service provider has been selected.
 This means that an applicant must submit FCC Form 470, the form that opens the competitive bidding process, at least 28 days before the close of the FCC Form 471 filing window.

 It is recommended to file an FCC Form 470 earlier than 28 days before the last day of the FCC Form 471 filing window.
 Applicants can post their FCC Form 470 one year before the relevant funding year will open.
-For example, the FY2023 FCC Form 470 became available starting on July 1, 2022.
+For example, the FY 2024 FCC Form 470 will be available starting on July 1, 2023.